 Busting Emergency Stop Myths

-There are a number of myths that have grown up around emergency stops over the years.
+There are a number of myths about the emergency stop function that have grown up over the years.
 These myths can lead to injury or death, so it’s time for a little Myth Busting here on the MS101 blog!

 What does ‘emergency’ mean?

-Consider for a moment the roots of the word ‘emergency’.
-This word comes from the word ‘emergent’, meaning a situation that is developing or emerging in the moment.
-Emergency stop systems are intended to help the user deal with potentially hazardous conditions that are emerging in the moment.
-These conditions have probably arisen because the designers of the machinery failed to consider all the foreseeable uses of the equipment, or because someone has chosen to misuse the equipment in a way that was not intended by the designers.
+Consider for a moment the roots of the word “emergency.”
+This word comes from the word “emergent,” meaning a situation that is developing or emerging at the moment.
+Emergency stop systems are intended to help the user deal with potentially hazardous conditions that are emerging at the moment.
+These conditions have probably arisen because the designers of the machinery failed to consider all the foreseeable uses of the equipment, the reasonably predictable failure modes or because someone has chosen to misuse the equipment in a way that was not intended by the designers.
 The key function of an Emergency Stop system is to provide the user with a backup to the primary safeguards.
 These systems are referred to as “Complementary Protective Measures” and are intended to give the user a chance to “avert or limit harm” in a hazardous situation.
 With that in mind, let’s look at three myths I hear about regularly.

 Early in the Industrial Revolution machine builders realized that users of their machinery needed a way to quickly stop a machine when something went wrong.
-At that time, overhead line-shafts were driven by large central power sources like waterwheels, steam engines or large electric motors.
-Machinery was coupled to the central shafts with pulleys, clutches and belts which transmitted the power to the machinery.
+At that time, power was supplied to machinery using overhead line shafts driven by large central power sources like waterwheels, steam engines or large electric motors.
+Small, high-efficiency power sources had yet to be developed, and the use of electricity for powering equipment was not yet developed enough to be practical.
+Machinery was coupled to the central shafts with pulleys, clutches and belts that transmitted the power to the machinery.

 Line Shaft in the Mt.
-Wilson Observatory Machine Shop
+Wilson Observatory Machine Shop.
+No emergency stop.
+Image: Larry Evans & www.oldengine.org.

-These central engines powered an entire factory, so they were much larger than an individual motor sized for a modern machine.
-In addition, they could not be easily stopped, since stopping the central power source would mean stopping the entire factory – not a welcome choice.
+These central engines could power an entire factory like the Belper Mill, so they were much larger than an individual motor sized for a modern machine or a smaller workshop like that shown in the video.
+In addition, they could not be easily stopped since stopping the central power source would mean stopping the entire factory — not a welcome choice.
 Emergency stop devices were born in this environment.

 Learn more about Line Shafts at Harry’s Old Engines.

-Due to their early use as a safety device, some have incorrectly considered emergency stop systems safeguarding devices.
+Due to their early use as safety devices, some have incorrectly considered emergency stop systems safeguarding devices.
 Modern standards make the difference very clear.
-The easiest way to understand the current meaning of the term “EMERGENCY STOP” is to begin by looking at the international standards published by IEC1 and ISO2.
+The easiest way to understand the current meaning of the term “EMERGENCY STOP” is to begin by looking at the international standards published in ISO 13850 [1].

 emergency stop function